A Guide to Enjoying a Trip to Sarasota, Florida and the Surrounding Area

-The Old Salty Dog has two locations in the Sarasota area, with one on Siesta Key and the other on City Island.
+The Old Salty Dog has two locations in the Sarasota area (one on Siesta Key and the other on City Island), as well as a location on Venice Island.
 The City Island restaurant is located right on the water, making it a fun place to eat.
-Both locations also have the distinction of being dog-friendly, with outdoor seating area set aside for those who want to bring their pets along to dinner.
+The Old Salty Dog has the distinction of being dog-friendly, with outdoor seating area set aside for those who want to bring their pets along to dinner.
 Whichever spot you decide the visit, a must-try is the namesake dish, the "salty dog", which is a hot-dog dipped in batter, deep-fried, and served with your choice of toppings such as cheese, onions, and mushrooms (at an extra charge).
 If you like hot dogs, the "salty dog" is worth the calorie splurge!
 The seafood and sandwiches at this restaurant are also worth trying.
-Both locations are open seven days a week for lunch and dinner.
+All three locations are open seven days a week for lunch and dinner; the City Island location serves breakfast Friday-Sunday.
 Menu prices are in the moderate range.

 Barnacle Bill's is known as one of the best seafood restaurants in Sarasota area.
 Their two locations, on Main St. and on US 41, both serve excellent seafood dishes, along with other well-prepared American-style cuisine.
 Their seafood strudel in particular is very tasty.
 They feature an early bird menu on most days at that combines their good food with a good price.
 Barnacle Bill's is open Monday—Saturday for lunch and dinner, and Sunday for dinner.
 Prices are moderate to high.

-Southside Deli, which is located on Hillview Street in Sarasota, is an excellent place to stop and have lunch while visiting Sarasota.
+Southside Deli, which is located on Hillview Street in Sarasota, is an excellent place to stop and have breakfast or lunch while visiting Sarasota.
 Featuring homemade soups, salads, sandwiches, and sides, Southside Deli is usually packed with locals and visitors alike for the noon meal.
 If you do not want to wait in line, they offer call-ahead carry-out which can be picked up either inside the store or at the drive-by window.
 If you do brave the line, know that the food is worth the wait.
 Their chicken gyro is delicious, and they make a great caesar salad that is topped with homemade croutons.
 If you have room left after partaking of lunch, try some of their creamy gelato or vanilla soft-serve.
-Southside is open Monday—Saturday for lunch and for gelato and other desserts in the evening.
+Southside is open Monday—Saturday for breakfast and lunch; only gelato and other desserts are served in the evening.
 Low to mid-range prices.

 The Main Bar Sandwich Shop on Main Street in downtown Sarasota is a long-time local favorite for lunch.
 Originally opened in 1958 by former circus performers, the restaurant still features the old circus photos they placed on the walls.
 A line forms here every day when offices and the courthouse take a break for lunch, so come early.
 The sandwiches here are loaded with toppings and will leave you wanting to come back for another one.
 The Main Bar is open for lunch, Monday—Saturday.
 Low to mid-range prices.